 What Was the Star of Bethlehem

 The Star of Bethlehem is a lovely symbol of Christmas.
-But what was it?
 Was it based on an actual astronomical happening?
-Or simply an inspired idea to emphasize the spiritual importance of the story?
+Or perhaps an inspired idea to emphasize the spiritual importance of the story?

 When Does the New Year Begin